HaiTrieuNg/LatexTest/source/content.rst

 |               | OK                                                  |
 +---------------+-----------------------------------------------------+

-AT+CIPDNS_CUR – Sets User\-defined DNS Servers, Configuration Not Saved to Flash
+AT+CIPDNS_CUR – Sets User-defined DNS Servers, Configuration Not Saved to Flash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 +------------+---------------------------+---------------------------+